evmcnb/quartz/content/OSCE Station Cram.md

 - Temperature of hands
 - Arms and axillae
 - Lymph nodes - Virchow's node
-- Palpate and percuss everywhere - don't forget kidneys and aorta
+- Palpate first and then **percuss** everywhere - don't forget kidneys and aorta
 - Ascultate bowel and renal arteries

 ### History